MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 ## Featured Azure products

-Expand the **Featured Azure products** section in the **Data management and analytics scenario** toc to learn about the Azure products that support data management and analytics.
+Expand the **Featured Azure products** section in the **Data management and analytics scenario** table of contents to learn about the Azure products that support data management and analytics.

 ## Common customer journeys